Hachi is a cross between a Rottweiler and a Saint Bernard so he is a very intelligent dog.

 These dogs can be used in many situations and with all types of people, male, female, young and old.

-In the case of a new college student, away from home, the dog provides the support that parents previously did, to make sure that the student tests when low, day and night.
+In the case of a new college student, away from home, the dog provides the support that parents previously did, to make sure that the student tests day and night.